louiswillems/louiswillems.github.io/_posts/2018-10-23-Predicting price of red wines from SAQ.md

 scores
 ```
 <br>
-Although, most of our models outperform our naive baseline this is not the most fair comparison because we are using mostly the default hyperparameters.
+Most of our models outperform our naive baseline.
+Now, we will compare our models with some feature engineering and hyperparameter tuning.

 *Important: Scikit-Learn version is generally slower than the XGBoost version, but here we'll stick to Scikit-Learn because the syntax is more familiar.*